 Practical Information on daytime visits to J-ward Lunatic Asylum:

 - J-Ward is easy to find at the end of Girdlestone Street in Ararat, Victoria, Australia

 - Daily tours are at 10, 11, 1, and 2 pm with additional tours at noon and 3 pm on Sundays and public holidays.

 - Over 10, 000 people visit each year, that’s more than the population of Ararat.

 - Read more about it on their official website.

 - While in Ararat you might also want to visit Aradale (the asylum) and the Gum San Chinese Heritage Centre.

-This is the fifth article in a series as we drove a loop from Melbourne along the Great Ocean Road for two days and stayed in a former convent, then up to Halls Gap and the Grampians before heading back to Melbourne.
+We rented a car in Melbourne and drove a loop from Melbourne along the Great Ocean Road for two days.
+One night we stayed in a classic and stunning former convent.
+From there we turned inland and headed north to Halls Gap and the Grampian Mountains before stopping at J-ward on our way back to Melbourne.

 Had you heard of J-Ward before today?
 Will you visit if you find yourself in Ararat?